 Andrzej Walicki, Marxism and The Leap into the Kingdom of Freedom, Stanford UP Robert C. Tucker, Marx-Engels Reader, Norton.
 David McLellan, Marxism After Marx, Palgrave Richard Crossman, ed.
-The God That Failed, Columbia University Press Stuart Jeffries, Grand Hotel Abyss, Verso Recommended Readings:
+The God That Failed, Columbia University Press Stuart Jeffries, Grand Hotel Abyss, Verso Leszek Kolakowski, Main Currents of Marxism (volume one, Norton) Recommended Readings:

-Marx-Engels, Communist Manifesto, Yale UP, 2012 Raymond Taras, ed., The Road to Disillusion, M. E. Sharpe.
-Robert C. Tucker, The Marxian Revolutionary Idea Leszek Kolakowski, Main Currents of Marxism (one volume, Norton)
+Marx-Engels, Communist Manifesto, Yale UP, 2012 Hannah Arendt, The Origins of Totalitarianism, Harvest Books Raymond Taras, ed., The Road to Disillusion, M. E. Sharpe.
+Robert C. Tucker, The Marxian Revolutionary Idea

 Course Requirements

 The reading assignments are an essential component of this course; it is important that you keep up with the readings to best understand the lectures and engage in class discussion.
 IMPORTANT: Please keep in mind that lectures do not duplicate the readings and students are expected to be familiar with notions and information provided by the professor in his presentations.

-- A) One announced quiz

-- B) Midterm in class exam
+- A) Midterm: in class presentation-40%

-- C) Final take home exam
+- B) Final take home exam-45%

-- D) Class Participation
+- C) Class Participation-15%

-Students are encouraged to approach the TA and discuss possible class short presentations on topic assigned by the professor.
-These presentation will add to the final grade.
+Students are encouraged to approach the TA and discuss making an additional class short presentation on a topic.
+These extra presentations will add to the final grade.

 Schedule:

+Week 1

-Week 1 Who was Karl Marx?
+Who was Karl Marx?
 The genesis of Marxian revolutionary theory.
 The intellectual origins and the major components of the Marxist doctrine.
 Marx and Engels as revolutionaries and political philosophers: the Hegelian and utopian-communist heredity.

 The Marx Engels Reader, "For a Ruthless Criticism of Everything" pp12-15; "Theses on Feuerbach" pp143-145.

-Marxism-Kingdom of Freedom, Chapter 1 Communist Manifesto Suggested:
+Marxism-Kingdom of Freedom, Chapter 1 Communist Manifesto (in Marx-Engels Reader)

+Suggested: